JeffreyLuo333/ElectronicErhu/README.md

 ### 3.4 Firmware
 Based on the [Original Source Code](https://github.com/ospanic/eerhu), we refined specific segments of the codebase to generate MIDI outputs that more accurately reflect critical musical elements, including pitch, timbre, dynamics, and note articulation.
 You can find the source code under the "eerhu" folder.

-Eerhu_V0.1.bin is a precompiled target image that can be downloaded to the target board using the [ESP32 Download Tool](https://www.espressif.com/en/support/download/other-tools?keys=&field_type_tid%5B%5D=13).
+Eerhu_V0.2.bin in the binary folder is a precompiled target image that can be downloaded to the target board using the [ESP32 Download Tool](https://www.espressif.com/en/support/download/other-tools?keys=&field_type_tid%5B%5D=13).

 <img src="images/downloading_firmware_tool.png" width="500" height="300">